The following explains your Local Government Pension Scheme (LGPS) Annual Benefit Statement (ABS) but, cannot cover every personal circumstance.

 Your employer has provided your pay figure, if you think it is wrong please contact your employer.

-Breakdown of projected benefits if you remain contributing the Scheme until your Normal Pension Age (NPA)
+Breakdown of projected benefits if you remain contributing to the Scheme until your Normal Pension Age (NPA)

 This shows your career average pension benefits earned up to NPA plus any final salary benefits that you accrued up to 31 March 2014 assuming your pensionable pay stays the same.